Skip to main content

 Small energy suppliers have been serious contenders to the big six, offering some of the cheapest energy deals on the market - and many score highly in customer service ratings too.

-However, since the beginning of the energy market crisis, there has been an increase in small suppliers going out of business, so it's important for consumers to research a potential new supplier before signing up.
+However, since the beginning of the energy market crisis, there has been an increase in small suppliers going out of business, with those that remain growing by virtue of taking on the customers of those suppliers that have gone bust.
+As a result, there are very few "small" suppliers left.

-The pros and cons of small energy suppliers
+What are the pros and cons of small energy companies?

 What if my small energy supplier goes out of business?